ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: #fig-cddl-collection artwork-align="left"
    title="CDDL definition of the CMW collection format"}

-CMW itself provides no facilities for authenticity, integrity protection, or confidentiality.
-It is the responsibility of the designer for each use case to determine the necessary security properties and implement them accordingly.
-A secure channel (e.g., via TLS) or object-level security (e.g., using JWT) may suffice in some scenarios, but not in all.

-When a CMW is used to carry Evidence for composite or layered attestation of a single device, all components within the CMW must be cryptographically bound to prevent an attacker from replacing Evidence from a compromised device with Evidence from a non-compromised device.
-The protection of authenticity and integrity
-MUST be provided by the attestation technology.
-For additional security considerations related to collections, refer to {{seccons-coll}}.

 ### CMW Collections' role in composite Attester topology

 A CMW Collection's tree structure is not required to be a spanning tree of the system's composite Attester topology.